TrevisanGMW/gt-tools/README.md

 PS: for "gt_utilities" you will have to uncomment a function at the bottom of the script, as it wouldn't make sense to call all of them at once.

-The text below explains how to install it on Windows, in case you're looking for MacOS check the <a href="./assets">:"docs" folder</a> folder.
+The text below explains how to install it on a Windows PC, in case you're looking for MacOS check the <a href="./docs">"docs"</a> folder.

 <h3>Auto Installation</h3>